gmherb/envtab/README.md

 ## TODO

+- Implement `-s|--sensitive` option to the addCmd to optionally encrypt values.
+  - Support: GCP KMS, AWS KMS, GPG(PGP)
 - In edit subcommand, ensure no duplicate keys (otherwise it will be overwritten)
-- Allow passing filter/pattern arg to the listCmd.
 - Create templates for most commonly used tools.
   - AWS, Vault, etc
   - Check for predefined if no user defined templates match.
-- Implement `-s|--sensitive` option to the addCmd to optionally encrypt values.
-  - Support: AES, AWS KMS, GPG(PGP)
 - Add additional backends.
   - File (Default)
   - Vault